 Receiving an alert is only half the battle; knowing what to do next is what keeps everyone safe.
 Make alerts a central part of your family’s emergency plan.
 When you sign up, sit down with your household to discuss what each alert means and how you will respond.
 For a tornado warning, does everyone know the safest room?
 For a flood watch, have you reviewed your evacuation route?
 Signing up means you get these important messages quickly, which helps you protect your family.
 Practice your plan so a moment of crisis becomes a series of clear, manageable steps.

-Encourage Your Neighbors to Sign Up
+Spread the Word: Get Your Neighbors to Sign Up

 A prepared community is a strong one.
 Once your household is set, talk to your neighbors about signing up for local alerts.
 Not everyone knows these services exist, and a friendly reminder can make a huge difference.
 You could bring it up at a block party, share a link in a neighborhood group, or help an older resident register on their phone.
 When more people get timely warnings, the entire area is safer.
 You can also use the PubSafe Public Map to see what’s happening nearby, creating a shared awareness that strengthens your community’s response.